mrevans7/ST558_Project1/README.md

 ## What is it?

-JSON stands for Javascript Object Notation and is a way of storing data in an organized fashion that is easy to access.
-Generally regarded as a “lightweight data-interchange format”, JSON data is great for both humans and machines, as it is both readable by humans and able to be parsed by machines.
+JSON stands for **Javascript Object Notation** and is a way of storing data in an organized fashion that is easy to access.
+Generally regarded as a **“lightweight data-interchange format”**, JSON data is great for both humans and machines, as it is both readable by humans and able to be parsed by machines.
 It was made popular by Douglas Crawford.
-This data type is built on collections of name/value pairs and an ordered list of values.
+This data type is built on collections of **name/value pairs** and an **ordered list of values**.

 ## Where does it get used?

-Since the two data types JSON data is built on are generally universal data structures, JSON data is considered language-independent.
+Since the two data types JSON data is built on are generally universal data structures, JSON data is considered **language-independent**.
 Because of this, many of the programming languages used today have ways of reading JSON data.
 JSON data is essentially just a text file, which makes it easy to send over servers.
-This feature has allowed it to be used frequently for transmitting information over the web.
+This feature has allowed it to be used frequently for **transmitting information over the web**.

 ## Why is it a good way to store data?

 Some of the previous features mentioned are the same reasons as to why JSON data is a good way of storing data.
-For starters, the “lightweight” feature of the data makes it extremely accessible.
+For starters, the “lightweight” feature of the data makes it **extremely accessible**.
 JSON data can be loaded quickly because of how “lightweight” it is, which has made it a great way to store data on the internet.
-It can be called and loaded quickly.
+It can be **called and loaded quickly**.

-Another reason that it is a good way of storing data is because it is easily compatible with so many modern programming languages.
+Another reason that it is a good way of storing data is because it is **easily compatible with so many modern programming languages**.
 This means that many people working across different programs can still have easy access to the same datasets.

 That being said, there are also some limitations of JSON data.
 There is no way to add comments to JSON data.
-While JSON data is often readable, it can be difficult to understand the context of certain things without comments.
+While JSON data is often readable, it can be **difficult to understand the context of certain things without comments**.
 This means that you often need to consult additional documentation to understand the data.
-Additionally, the language has no schema, which means that you could accidentally create data that you are not intending to create.
+Additionally, the language has no schema, which means that you could **accidentally create data that you are not intending to create**.
 On the other hand, the lack of schema is something that a lot of people like about JSON data, as it offers more flexibility.

 ## Packages Available

-There are three major packages available in R for reading JSON data.
+There are **three major packages** available in R for reading JSON data.
 These include `jsonlite`, `RJSONIO`, and `rjson`. `jsonlite` is the newest package of the three and was developed based off of the `RJSONIO` package.
-While all of these packages are able to read JSON data, `jsonlite` offers the ability to return a data frame.
+While all of these packages are able to read JSON data, `jsonlite` offers the **ability to return a data frame**.
 Typically, `RJSONIO` and `rjson` return a list.

 `RJSONIO` was built as an alternative to the `rjson` package to offer a